The world of Small Business Search Engine Optimization (SEO) seems to change on a regular basis.

 If you are familiar with SEO then you know the terms – white hat, grey hat, and black hat.

-White hat means all techniques that are clean and non-manipulative of the search engines.
+White hat means all SEO techniques that are clean and non-manipulative of the search engines.

-While you may be tempted to buy into some black hat techniques for you small business, you must understand how long it takes for modern SEO to work.
+While you may be tempted to buy into some black hat techniques for your small business, you must understand how long it takes for modern SEO to work.

-With one algorithm shake up, Google can SHUT DOWN your website.
+With one algorithm shake-up, Google could SHUT DOWN your website.